 Part of the blame falls upon waste, fraud, and abuse in the health care system itself.
-These factors cost the system an estimated \$700 billion in 2007, or more than \$2,300 per legal U.S. resident.
-Another primary cost driver is a large and growing government health care wedge-an economic separation of effort from reward, or consumers (patients) from producers (health care providers), caused by government policies.
+These factors cost the system an estimated \$700 billion in 2007, or more than \$2,300 per le-

 The health care wedge is one way of thinking about government involvement in the economy.
-When the government or a third party spends money on health care, the patient is not.
+When the government or a third party spends money on health care, the patient does not.
 The patient is then separated from the transaction in the sense that the costs are no longer his concern.
 This separation-how far the supplier and consumer are separated from one another-is what the economic wedge is measuring.
 The wedge measures the deadweight loss from this separation in higher costs that do not improve efficiency.